 - Get essential facilities ready(clinic, water treatment plant, electric utility, records storage with the City and/or Tribe, etc.) for possible flooding.

 - Help identify “at risk” residents of the community.
 These are the people that need to be evacuated before flooding for medical reasons.

 - Identify Elders or other people that may need assistance during a flood and help to make sure they are prepared.
 Remember their medications.

 - Flood proof the essential facilities and other public buildings.

-- Move all vehicles and equipment to higher ground.
+- Move equipment to higher ground (vehicles, snow machines, four-wheelers, etc.)

 - Move all dry goods and canned food items above the high water level in your home.

 A message from TCC Chief Victor Joseph about Spring Flood Preparedness

 - Information about Emergency Flood Assistance

 - Alaska Emergency Response Guide for Small Communities